tomerfiliba/plumbum/docs/local_machine.rst

     >>> print "%s:%s" % (local.cwd, (ls | wc["-l"])())
     d:\workspace\plumbum: 9

-Finally, A more explicit and thread-safe way of running a command in a differet directory is using the ``.with_cwd()`` method:
+Finally, A more explicit and thread-safe way of running a command in a different directory is using the ``.with_cwd()`` method:

     >>> ls_in_docs = local.cmd.ls.with_cwd("docs")
     >>> ls_in_docs()